Alfresco/docs-alfresco/content-accelerator/latest/develop/content-accelerator-for-pnp-management/index.md

 <bean id="pnp-sample-extension-project.dictionaryBootstrap" parent="dictionaryModelBootstrap"
  depends-on="dictionaryBootstrap,com.tsgrp.openContent.dictionaryBootstrap">
 ```

-For an example of the above steps fully implemented for the `acme:document` object type, see the following sample project: https://github.com/tsgrp/Alfresco-Utilities/tree/master/sample-projects/acme-pnp-extension-sample

 In addition to the above steps in your custom AMP, you'll need to configure the `opencontent-override-module-context.xml` to recognize your new custom type.